 This fantastical spot is an underwater-themed dreamscape filled with fun stuff for kids 12 and under.
 There's a soft play area for toddlers and a Tiny Town for kids under 4 feet, plus a three-story play structure, ball cannon, and interactive dance floor for bigger kids.
 Visitors can boogie at a bubble dance party, plunge into a ball pit, go for a spin in candy cane teacups, and more.
 Check out our review of CatchAir for more.

-It's okay to let your kids bounce off the walls at Launch.
+It's OK to let your kids bounce off the walls at Launch.
 Play on a huge grid of tramps, as well as an extreme dodgeball court, slam-dunk area, ninja course, indoor jungle gym, arcade, rock wall, and cafe.
-Weekly programs vary by location; they include Toddler Time, Teen Night, Middle School Night, Home School Hours, and more.

-This bounce spot is known for parties, but it also offers daily open-jump sessions (all 70 minutes).
-There's your basic open-play jump as well as many special themed sessions, including Little Tikes Jump for ages 18 months – 6 years; a morning Pajama Jump; and a Cookies & Cocoa Jump.
-On select Friday nights, make it a Parents' Night Out and drop off the kids for three hours of jumping, snacks, a movie, and crafts.
-In addition to two arenas full of inflatable fun, the Roselle Park location features a Ninja Warrior course with hanging bridges, jungle swings, cargo tube nets, and more.
+This bounce spot is known for its epic parties, but it also offers daily open-jump sessions (all 70 minutes).
+There's your basic open jump as well as many special themed sessions, including glow jump sessions.
+In addition to two arenas full of inflatable fun, the Roselle Park location features a ninja warrior course with hanging bridges, jungle swings, cargo tube nets, and more.

 The lights go out at Urban Air for glow-in-the-dark fun.

-Urban Air Trampoline & Adventure Park – Avenel, Hamilton Township, Hazlet, Milltown, Sicklerville, South Hackensack, and Toms River
+11. Urban Air Trampoline & Adventure Park – Multiple Locations

-This article originally published in 2019 and has been updated since.
+This article was originally published in 2019 and has been updated since.